Kmeakin/walrus-report/src/30-implementation.md

 handwritten recursive descent parsers that go to great pains to always recover in the presence of syntax errors.

-I attempted for a few weeks to add error recovery to my own handwritten recursive descent parser.
-However, writing a parser that can both recover from all possible syntax errors and still accept correct programs is a time-consuming and difficult process, and I realised that I risked sinking too much time trying to achieve the perfect parser without moving onto the rest of the compiler implementation.
+We attempted for a few weeks to develop an error-recovering handwritten recursive descent parser.
+However, writing a parser that can both recover from all possible syntax errors and still accept correct programs is a time-consuming and difficult process, and we realised that we risked sinking too much time trying to achieve the perfect parser without moving onto the rest of the compiler implementation.

 #### Parsing expression grammars {#sec:impl:parser:peg}
 TODO PEGs were first introduced by ??? in ???

-Parsing-expression grammars (PEGs) also describe a recursive-descent parser, however rather than writing the parser by hand, a corresponding function is generated for each *rule* in the grammar.
+The next attempt was to use Parsing Expression Grammars (PEGs).
+PEGs also describe a recursive-descent parser, however rather than writing the parser by hand, a corresponding function is generated for each *rule* in the grammar.
 These rules have syntax very similar to that of Backus-Naur Form, however the *choice operator*, `|`, is replaced by the *ordered-choice operator*, `/`.
 Rather than non-deterministically selected the "most appropriate" alternative to parse with, the ordered-choice operator selects the first alternative that succeeds and sticks with it, even if subsequent parsing fails.
 This results in the problem of ambiguous grammars being defined out of existence, since every string will be parsed in exactly one way.

 For example, the same grammar as given in @sec:impl:parser:lr would be:
 ```